Gaia3D/-Deprecated-F4DConverter/README.md

 This project is of Microsoft Visual Studio 2015 C++ project.

 ## developer's comments before reading more ##
-- F4DConverter runs only in Windows 7 or later version of 64-bit OS
+- F4DConverter runs only in Windows 7 or later version of 64-bit OS.
 - This is window-based BUT FAKES as it runs in CLI mode.
-So you have to run this in cmd.exe
+So you have to run this in cmd.exe.
 - Currently, this has bugs in converting .3ds, specially in making SimpleBuildingTexture3x3.png and applying transformation matrix on some data nodes.

 ## supported input formats ##